pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

   Defines the way docking splits should be applied on the screen in order to create new Dock Spaces
 * `dockableWindows`: _vector[DockableWindow]_.
   List of the dockable windows, together with their Gui code
+* `layoutName`: _string, default="default"_.
+  Displayed name of the layout.
+Only used in advanced cases when several layouts are available.
 * `layoutCondition`: _enum DockingLayoutCondition, default=DockingLayoutCondition::FirstUseEver_.
   When to apply the docking layout.
 Choose between FirstUseEver (apply once, then keep user preference), ApplicationStart (always reapply at application start), and Never.